The Open University since 2006

 Systems engineering: challenging complexity

-The aim of this unit is to answer five questions:
+The aim of this course is to answer five questions:

 Why is systems engineering important?